Thought for the day and hereafter: “Design = Conflict Resolution.” — Emigre 58

 Primary design concentration:

-Interactive, but I’m trying to move into film
+Interactive, but I’m trying to move into film.

 Most preferred tool for designing:

 Pencils, Prismacolor markers, a Moleskine, my laptop.
+And my brain.

 1. How and why did you choose to become a designer?